 4. Life expectancy

 The toughest retirement factor to determine is how long you will live.
-According to the Social Security Administration, the average life expectancy for a man who is 65 years old today is 84.3 years.
-The average life expectancy for a woman is 86.7 years.
-Furthermore, one out of every 10 people will live past the age of 95.1
+According to the Social Security Administration, the average life expectancy for a man who is 65 years old today is 84 years.
+The average life expectancy for a woman is 86.5 years.
+Furthermore, one out of every seven people will live to at least the age of 95.1

 If you retire at age 65, there’s a possibility you’ll need to stretch your retirement savings out 20 or 30 years.
 Aside from general living expenses and taxes, you’ll need to take healthcare costs into consideration.
 As people age, these costs increase.
 You may want to talk with a financial professional about the possibility of a Long-Term Care (LTC) event impacting your income later on.